AlexVanGogen/js-destrukt/README.md

 # js-destrukt

-Simple tool that finds statements in JavaScript that can be combined into [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+Simple tool that finds statements in JavaScript which can be combined into [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).

 ## Build & run